lmcrean/hoverboard-react/docs/docs/index.md

 slug: /
 ---

-# Introduction to Tributary
+# Introduction to Hoverboard

-Welcome to the Tributary documentation!
+Welcome to the Hoverboard documentation!
 This documentation will help you understand the project's architecture, development practices, and how to contribute.

 ## Quick Links